Pearl River, New York: History

 In 1894, Talbot C. Dexter moved his Dexter Folder Company to Pearl River.
 On August 25, 1885, Dexter filed a patent for an automatic folding machine that changed the way newspapers, books, and magazines were folded and assembled.
 Between 1885 and 1913, Dexter filed many patents, some still in use today.

 In 1907, Ernst J. Lederle, former New York City Health Commissioner, established the Lederle Antitoxin Laboratories in Pearl River.
 In 1930, it became Lederle Laboratories, a division of American Cyanamid.
 During World War II, Lederle was a major supplier of vaccines and blood plasma to the U.S. armed forces.

 In 1931, Gottfried (Fred) Schmidt invented the automatic pinsetter.
 Brunswick was not interested in an automatic machine at the time.
 In 1937, AMF acquired the patent rights to this early machine—The “Sch-Bec-Roy”, which stood for Schmidt (inventor), Beckerle (bowling alley proprietor) and McElroy (blueprint designer).

 In 1955, Pearl River was the setting for Norby, an NBC situation comedy that aired from January to April of that year and was one of the first regular television series filmed in color.
 It starred David Wayne as a small-town banker who lived and worked in Pearl River, where the 13 episodes of the series were filmed.

-In 2011, CNNMoney.com ranked Pearl River 78th on its annual "100 Best Places to Live" list.